Pursuit of Nazi collaborators: France

-The first phase (épuration sauvage) consisted of popular convictions, summary executions, and the shaving of women's heads.
-Estimates by police prefects made in 1948 and 1952 were that as many as six thousand executions occurred before the liberation of France, and four thousand thereafter.
-The second phase, épuration légale (legal purge), began on 26 and 27 June 1944 with Charles de Gaulle's ordinances on the judgment of collaborators by the commissions d'épuration; the commissions sentenced approximately 120,000 persons.
-Charles Maurras, the leader of the royalist Action française, was, for example, sentenced to life imprisonment on 25 January 1945.
-The third phase was more lenient towards collaborators; the trials of Philippe Pétain and the writer, Louis-Ferdinand Céline are examples of actions taken during this phase.

 Between 1944 and 1951, official courts in France sentenced 6,763 people to death (3,910 in absentia) for treason and other offences, and 791 executions were actually carried out.
 More common was "national degradation," a loss of face and civil rights, which was meted out to 49,723 people.

 Philippe Pétain, the former head of Vichy France, was charged with treason in July 1945.
 He was convicted and sentenced to death by firing squad, but Charles de Gaulle commuted the sentence to life imprisonment.
 Pierre Laval was however, executed after his trial.
 Most convicted people were given amnesty a few years later.
 In the police, collaborators often resumed official responsibilities.
 For example, Maurice Papon, who would be convicted in the 1990s for his role in the Vichy collaborationist government, was in the position of giving orders for the Paris massacre of 1961 as the head of the Parisian police.